ortupik/journal/SystemDesign.md

 ✅ **Dependency Management:***(TODO)* Keep all dependencies (Node.js libraries, Prisma, Next.js) up-to-date to benefit from security patches without breaking the application due to mismatch

+✅ **Cloudflare Bot Detection:** *(TODO)* Integrate Cloudflare's bot detection to identify malicious traffic and prevent it from reaching the application

 ## 7. Scaling Considerations

 ### 7.1 Why Ollama is Scalable